 Is OrCam Read the Right Reading Pen for You?

-Here’s what you need to know to make an informed decision on whether the OrCam Read reading pen is right for you.
+Here are 5 things you should consider before deciding whether the OrCam Read reading pen is right for you.
 No fluff, just facts!

 Who is the OrCam Read reading pen for?

 OrCam Read is for anyone experiencing difficulty reading, including those with mild low vision, dyslexia, reading fatigue, or those who read large amounts of text.
 It reads aloud any printed or digital text at the touch of a button, and can be used with or without earbuds.
 Here is our video demo, in case you’d like to see the product in action:

 What are people saying about this reading pen?

 OrCam Read Reviews